nwelter1/CT-React-Mega-Tutorial/README.md

 # Coding Temple Walkthrough -- Miguel Grinberg's React Mega Tutorial

 ## Starting up
-Fork and clone this repo
+Fork and clone this repo\
 Teminal/CMD: `cd CT-React-Mega-Tutorial` + `npm install`

 ## Available Scripts

-In the project directory,all you need to know for now is... you can run:
+In the project directory, all you need to know for now is... you can run:

 ### `npm start`